DUI with Serious Bodily Injury

 The law for DUI with serious bodily injury states that as a result of operating the vehicle, the driver caused or contributed to causing serious bodily injury to the victim.
 If you did not cause or any way contribute to the accident, then you cannot be charged with DUI with serious bodily injury.
-However, if you are even .00001 percent at fault for contributing to the accident then you can be charged with DUI with serious bodily injury.
+However, if you are even .00001 percent at fault for contributing to the accident, then you can be charged with DUI with serious bodily injury.

 Determining the cause of the accident can be a large point of contention in these types of cases and can drastically change the end result in these types of cases.
-In some situations, it can be advantageous to being on an expert reconstructionist to help determine the cause of the accident.
+In some situations, it can be advantageous consult an expert reconstructionist to help determine the cause of the accident.
 An accident reconstructionist can help determine important factors in the accident.
-These factors and include the speed of the vehicles at the point of impact, whether the brakes were applied, or whether the throttle was applied at the time of the accident.
+These factors include the speed of the vehicles at the point of impact, whether the brakes were applied, or whether the throttle was applied at the time of the accident.

 What is type of injury is considered a serious bodily injury?

 There is no specific set of injuries that are considered serious bodily injury.
-Instead serious is defined as one that creates a substantial risk of death, disfigurement, or protracted loss or impairment of any bodily function or organ.
+Instead, serious is defined as one that creates a substantial risk of death, disfigurement, or protracted loss or impairment of any bodily function or organ.
 This definition of serious bodily injury encompasses numerous types of injuries.

 The serious bodily injury requirement of DUI with serious bodily injury can be proven in a couple different ways.
-In some rare instances the serious bodily injury can be proven by photographs of the injury.
+In some rare instances, the serious bodily injury can be proven by photographs of the injury.
 On some occasions, the injury can be proven by the victim testifying about the extent of the injury and showing their injury in court.
 Usually, the injury is proven be using the medical records from the doctors that treated the injury.

 How long can you lose your driver's license for a DUI with serious bodily injury?